tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 General configuration Parameters:

 * `eviction_period`: duration in nanoseconds without events arriving, after which to evict / remove the current window data for a single group.
+* `max_groups`: maximum number of groups to maintain simultaneously in memory.
+Groups added beyond that number will be ignored.
+Per default, tremor allows as much groups as will fit into memory.

+Each select statement maintains the groups for the current windows in an in memory data-structure.
+This contains the group values as well as the aggregate states.
+If your grouping values possibly have a very high cardinality it is possible to end up with runaway memory growth, as per default the group data structures won't be evicted, unless `eviction_period` is set.
+Old groups will be discarded after `2 x eviction_period` if no event for those groups arrived.
+To configure an upper bound on the number of groups that should be maintained simultaneously for a window, set `max_groups`.
+This will help avoid unbounded memory growth, especially when using `emit_empty_windows` on time based windows.

 ##### Windows based on number of events